getodk/docs/odk2-src/cold-chain-intro.rst

 Installing Cold Chain
 --------------------------

 Source code for this Data Management Application can be found in the `cold-chain-demo branch ofthe App Designer repository <https://github.com/opendatakit/app-designer/tree/cold-chain-demo>`_.
-As with all of the ODK 2 reference applications (and the ODK 2 platform itself), the code is free and open source.
+As with all of the ODK-X reference applications (and the ODK-X platform itself), the code is free and open source.
 Feel free to reuse, modify, or extend this application and its component parts to suit your organization's needs.

 .. warning::